-Performance: The server response time is roughly 37ms when it comes to loading speed.
+- Performance: The server response time is roughly 37ms when it comes to loading speed.
 HostGator also offers an uptime of 99.9% which is awesome.
 The performance is quite good in shared hosting.

 - Reliability: HostGator has been in the industry for the past many years.
-It is surely a reliable company you can go with.
+It is surely a reliable web hosting provider you can go with.
 Also, they offer all the hosting needs in one platform.
 They also have 45 days money-back guarantee with an easy cancellation process.

 - Support: They offer phone support, ticket support, email, and live chat support.
 Overall, the response time is pretty good.
 However, sometimes you will have to wait in live chat.
 You can surely open a ticket if it takes more time.
 Some people also complain that support staff is not solving their problem.
 So, the support quality is moderate and not so good.

 - Pricing: Now, let’s talk about pricing.
 HostGator offers many plans and many types of hosting including a free trial.
 We are mainly going to talk about shared hosting.
 The pricing is affordable and is value for money.
 You will get many things at the price you are paying.

-    - Technology: It supports all the technologies including Python, PHP, Ruby on Rails, MySQL, Curl, Corn, SSH, CGI, etc. They have one-click installation for WordPress, Magento, Joomla, and many other scripts.
+- Technology: It supports all the technologies including Python, PHP, Ruby on Rails, MySQL, Curl, Cron, SSH, CGI, etc. They have one-click installation for WordPress, Magento, Joomla, and many other scripts.
 You can manage all these things from the cPanel hosting panel.

 Overall, HostGator is quite good.
-To know it better, now that we know what is HostGator used for, let’s see the pros and cons of the hosting company to know more about it.
+To know it better, now that we know what is HostGator used for, let’s see the pros and cons of the web hosting provider to know more about it.

 We will first see the advantages of HostGator

 - You can select from various available plans.

-    - Shared hosting plans offer unmetered storage which is quite good.
+- Shared hosting plan offers unmetered storage which is quite good.

 - The uptime is 99.9% and the loading time is less.